Cyprian of Carthage

 De Ecclesiae Catholicae Unitate (On the Unity of the Catholic Church)

-Written during the Decian persecution around 251 AD, this foundational treatise articulated the doctrine of church unity through episcopal communion — and gave Christianity its most quoted ecclesiological maxim: 'No one can have God for Father who has not the Church for mother.'
-It remains the starting point for all Catholic reflection on the nature of the Church.
+Written around 251 AD during the aftermath of the Decian persecution, this treatise articulated church unity as grounded in episcopal communion — and gave Latin Christianity its defining ecclesiological formula: 'No one can have God for Father who has not the Church for mother.'
+It shaped subsequent Catholic teaching on the nature of the Church from Augustine through the Second Vatican Council.

 The Letters of Cyprian

 Eighty-one surviving letters written between 248 and 258 AD, forming the most complete correspondence from any third-century bishop.
-Together they constitute an irreplaceable documentary record of how the early Church managed persecution, schism, apostasy, and episcopal authority in real time.
+They document in real time how the early Church navigated imperial persecution, the reconciliation of apostates, and the clash with Rome over heretical baptism.

 O Saint Cyprian, Bishop of Carthage and crowned martyr, you came to the faith late and embraced it completely — selling your estates, taking up the episcopal staff, and at last kneeling before the sword.
 You taught us that no one can have God for Father who has not the Church for mother, and you sealed that teaching with your blood.
 In our moments of crisis, give us your steadiness; in our temptation to abandon what is difficult, give us your willingness to govern from exile rather than retreat from responsibility.
 Help us remember that whatever we prefer to God, that we make a god to ourselves — and free us from every idol that competes for the place that belongs to Him alone.
 Amen.